Fall brides, gather round.

 4. A Seasonal Signature Drink

-You don’t need a full cocktail menu—just one signature drink that brings those fall vibes.
+You don’t need a full cocktail menu - just one signature drink that brings those fall vibes.

 Think spiced apple cider bourbon smash, maple whiskey sour, or cinnamon sangria.

-It’s a fun way to add personality, and it photographs beautifully with garnishes like apple slices or rosemary sprigs.
+And it photographs beautifully with garnishes like apple slices or rosemary sprigs.

 5. Mini Pie Dessert Table